 Daohuaxiang (Aranytál Étterem)

-Daohuaxiang Restaurant fuses two popular contemporary Chinese food trends: spicy food and hot potting.
-The restaurant draws inspiration from the southwestern Chinese city of Chongqing, known as the birthplace of spicy hotpot.
-Daohuaxiang is a 10-minute cab ride from Budapest's city center, located inside an oversized, utilitarian dining room devoid of design elements.
+Daohuaxiang fuses two contemporary Chinese food trends: spicy food and hot potting.
+The restaurant draws inspiration from the southwestern Chinese city of Chongqing, known as the birthplace of spicy hotpot, the communal cooking experience whereby people sit around a boiling broth and cook various meats and vegetables for themselves.
+Daohuaxiang is a 10-minute cab ride from Budapest's city center, located inside an oversized, utilitarian dining room.